BrentGrammer/ModernizeJSApp/README.md

 ## Issues

-- Docker containers do not shut down gracefully on CTRL-C due to concurrently setup.
+- Docker containers do not shut down gracefully on CTRL-C due to concurrently setup in npm scripts.

 ## Prerequisites